wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-deployment-walkthrough-u1.md

 ## Create a manual backup

-Perform the following steps in the Management Portal to create an on-demand manual backup for a single volume on your StorSimple device.
+Perform the following steps in the Azure Management Portal to create an on-demand manual backup for a single volume on your StorSimple device.

 [AZURE.INCLUDE [Create a manual backup](../../includes/storsimple-create-manual-backup.md)]